smohiuddin/101.finance/README.md

 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
 I have added the top 65% of QQQ and filtered out a few.
 - A few handpicked stocks across the technology sector that make up the remaining 35%.

+Technology stocks have and will continue to perform well in the next few decades.
+These companies are fast growing due to the digital landscape and have much better profit margins.
+Some of the stocks I have filtered out in QQQ have large debt or are financial companies which I prefer to avoid.
+This basket of stocks is halal, see more details on the sister site [muslim.finance](https://muslim.finance){:target="_blank"}.

 *Should I buy individual stocks?*

 Index and mutual funds have historically performed better than a selected basket of stocks.
 It is highly recommended to invest most of your money in these types of funds.